realm/FindOurDevices/README.md

 ## Objects not syncing

-When developing and modifying schemas or making changes to documents directly in [MongoDB Atlas](https://account.mongodb.com/account/login), you may experience issues syncing the modfied object if the changes do not comply with your Realm data model.
-Realm Sync only propagates valid objects without throwing any errors if any of the objects do not comply with your schema/model.
+When developing and modifying schemas or making changes to documents directly in [MongoDB Atlas](https://account.mongodb.com/account/login), you may experience issues syncing the modfied object if the changes do not conform to your Realm data model.
+Realm Sync only propagates valid objects without throwing any errors if any of the objects do not conform to your schema/model.

 Make sure to check that all expected fields and types exist on the object/document.